 The Glendelvine Salmon Beat Of The River Tay

-My old chum and fellow professional River Tay ghillie Steve McIrvine at Glendelvine who I've been fishing with since boyhood days kindly got us on to his Glendelvine Beat after Keith blanked on an upstream Tay beat.
-I got hold of Keith that day at 7pm and put him straight into a fish which my pal Steve had assured me were there to be caught and that at best had been lightly fished for that day.
-I love to go onto a 'rested' salmon pool and quickly so did Keith as his seven year jinx was well and truly over the split second his perfect 10lbs bar of silver was introduced to the landing net!
-For this to happen on the exact pool the British record salmon was hooked in and with the UK's most famous angler catching his first ever salmon was indeed the highlight of my career and will likely always remain so.
-Again balls can pay off and cancel out the 'fear of failure' if you've done your calculations thoroughly enough!
+My old chum and fellow professional River Tay ghillie Steve McIrvine at Glendelvine who I've been fishing with since boyhood days kindly got us on to his famous Glendelvine Beat after Keith blanked on another upstream beat during the day.
+I got hold of Keith that day at 6pm and put him straight into a fish which my pal Steve had assured me was there to be caught and that his beat had been lightly fished that day.
+I love to go onto a 'rested' salmon pool and quickly so to did Keith as his seven year jinx was well and truly over the split second his perfect 10lbs bar of silver was introduced to the landing net after only 15 minutes on the Glendelvine Beat's famous Boat Pool with the Jockster!
+For this to happen on the exact same pool the British record salmon was hooked in with the UK's most famous angler catching his first ever salmon was indeed the highlight of my career and will likely always remain so.
+Taking a chance on National TV can pay off if you've done your calculations thoroughly enough!